81CuongVn/Chitti---Discord-bot/README.md

 This adds an instance of Chitti with no pre-existing permissions or roles.

+All commands are prefixed by '$' symbol.
+Just start with '$help' to know about various commands and their functions.

 Roles and permissions may be added manually at the discretion of the server administrator.
-As of Chitti v2.0.1 there are no required permissions or roles.
+As of Chitti v2.1.1 there are no required permissions or roles.

 ---
 ## Customization